-- It is a simplest type of primary bond.
+- It is the simplest type of primary bond.

 - Electrons break free of atoms with excess in their valence shell, producing positive ions, and unite with atoms having an incomplete outer shell to form negative ions.

-- The positive and negative ions have a natural attraction from each other, producing a strong bonding force.
+- The positive and negative ions have a natural attraction to each other, producing a strong bonding force.

-- Below Figure shows the process for a bond between sodium and chlorine.
+- The below Figure shows the process for a bond between sodium and chlorine.

 - Thus, for example, sodium ions surround themselves with negative chlorine ions and chlorine ions surround themselves with positive sodium ions

-- The attraction is equal in all directions and results in three dimensional structure, rather than the simple link of single bond.
+- The attraction is equal in all directions and results in a three-dimensional structure, rather than the simple link of a single bond.

-- General characteristics of materials joined by ionic bonds include moderate to high strength, high hardness, brittleness, high melting point, and electrically insulating porperties.
+- General characteristics of materials joined by ionic bonds include moderate to high strength, high hardness, brittleness, high melting point, and electrically insulating properties.

-- In this type of bond, the atoms being linked findiot impossible to produce complete shell by electron transfer, but achieve the same goal by electron sharing so that each attain a stable electronic structure.
+- In this type of bond, the atoms being linked find it impossible to produce a complete shell by electron transfer but achieve the same goal by electron sharing so that each attains a stable electronic structure.

 - Moreover, the shared negative electrons locate between the positive nuclei to form the bonding link.

-- Some of the materials having covalent bond are Cl₂, N₂, HF, diamond, etc.
+- Some of the materials having covalent bonds are Cl₂, N₂, HF, diamond, etc.